infiniflow/ragflow-docs/website/docs/references/http_api_reference.md

 ##### Request parameters

 - `agent_id`: (*Path parameter*)
-  The ID of the associated agent assistant.
+  The ID of the associated agent.

 #### Response